Psly12/daft-task/readme.md

 ## Run
 Use `npm install --force` or `yarn install` to install all the packages and then `node runner` to run the automation test.

+Another command that can be used to run the tests is `npx testcafe chrome ./tests/*.ts`, but this will not produce the reports not take any screenshots.

 The results for the test run would be in the repots directory.
 Screenshots are captured on test run failuer.

 ## Page objects